aminaamry/odin-recipes/README.md

-This is a  website including some recipes
+This is a basic website including some recipes using knewly aquired HTML Basics knowledge.